DwyaneWan/ForReal/README.md

 $ node web_server.js
 ```

-Derive the data from model training
+Derive the data from model training:

 ```sh
 $ cd <path-public>
 $ python project.py
 ```

-Import the JSON to the Database
+Import the JSON to the Database:

 ```sh
 $ cd <path-to-mongo-bin>